-The main kobudo kata are for the bo (a 6 foot quarter staff; 3 kata), and for the sai (a trident truncheon; 2 kata), and for bo versus bo, and bo versus sai (as 2-person kata).
-Isshin-ryu has 1 tonfa kata (tuifa).
+The main kobudo kata are for the bo (a 6 foot quarter staff; 3 kata), for the sai (a trident truncheon; 2 kata), and for the tonfa (a wooden weapon with handle, 1 kata).
+There are also two person weapon sets: bo versus bo, and bo versus sai.
 Some schools include ancillary weapons kata as well in order to further augment kobudo skills with these and other weapons (e.g., nunchaku and kama).
 Manipulations and movements of hand-held weapons often translate into some interesting empty hand applications.
 This idea is very common among Asian martial arts.
-Such methods have been extracted from Isshin-ryu kobudo methods for presentation at our seminars.
+Such methods have been extracted from Isshinryu kobudo methods for presentation at our seminars.

 There are 10 belt grades at the kyu level, or mudansha.
 Master Shimabuku Tatsuo used 3 kyu belts: 4 grades as white belt; 3 grades as green belt; and 3 grades as brown belt.
 In some Isshinryu schools, the lower kyu grades are sometimes sub-divided into various other colors.
 The black belt, or yudansha, consists of various dan levels; i.e., shodan (1st degree), nidan (2nd), sandan (3rd), yondan (4th), and godan (5th).
 Higher dans are sometimes awarded the red-and white belt.
 Other titles are also awarded in some cases with certain Dan ranks, such as Instructor, Renshi-Go, Kiyoshi-Go, and Hanshi-Go.